 The ECJ struck down the Safe Harbor Principles in 2015, in part because the U.S. government could “have access on a mass and undifferentiated basis to personal data of the population living in the territory of the European Union.”
 Schrems v.
 Data Protection Comm’r, Case C-362/14 at ¶ 45 (ECJ, 23 Sep 2015).
 The following year, the E.U. approved a new framework, known as the EU-US Privacy Shield.
 Privacy advocates have challenged this framework as well, leading to proceedings in the Irish court system.
 In April 2018, the Irish High Court sent the ECJ a series of questions about the Privacy Shield’s ability to protect European citizens against surveillance by the American government.
 The ECJ may rule, once again, that the U.S. and the E.U. must develop a new security framework.
 California businesses, meanwhile, must wait.

 For over forty years, business and commercial attorney James G. Schwartz has advocated for the rights and interests of Bay Area businesses and business owners, assisting them in both litigation and transactional matters.
-Please contact us at (925) 463-1073 or online today to schedule a free and confidential consultation with a member of our team.
+Please contact us at (925) 463-1073 or online today to schedule an initial confidential consultation with a member of our team.

 More Blog Posts:

 Cybersecurity Obligations of California Businesses, Pleasanton Business & Commercial Law Blog, October 3, 2017